BrkYld/appcircle-sample-flutter/README.md

-# Appcircle Sample Mobile App for Flutter Builds
+# Appcircle Sample App for Flutter Builds
 This is a sample Flutter app for testing Flutter App build functionality in Appcircle.
 As a cross-platform project, this repository can be used both for iOS and Android builds.

 ## Using the Appcircle Build Module